mganeko/THETA_GL/README.md

 * Chrome for Android
 * Firefox for Android

-※Maybe because Firefox for Android uses m4v format, playback for recorded video files is not possible.
+_Maybe because Firefox for Android uses m4v format, playback for recorded video files is not possible._

 ## Samples